 A focus within the Rosary is swimming; pupils are given the opportunity to swim once a week, in a small group situation, for nine weeks in year 5 in order to develop their swimming skills consistently.
 This has resulted in our children showing a visible improvement with their swimming skills and working towards achieving their distance badges.
 For many of the children this is their first opportunity to attempt swimming.

 The Rosary was given the chance to extend their facilities for PE / sports by funding from the National Lottery.
 This enabled us to have the outside playground re-surfaced, 3 sets of basketball courts, a netball court and 5 a side football.
-We introduced an outdoor gym in January 2019, further improving our outdoor area and as a way of encouraging children to become more active.
+We introduced an outdoor gym in January 2019 and a running track in November 2019, further improving our outdoor area and as a way of encouraging children to become more active.
 Indoors we were provided with gym equipment including climbing frames.

-We have recently started a Mile in Key Stage 2 to encourage children to get active, this is completed once a week.
-We hope to improve our facilities further by introducing a running track to continue to develop fitness for children.
+We have recently started a Weekly Mile in Key Stage 2 to encourage children to get active.

 Our children are very important and we value their opinions.
 In 2018 we set up a Sports council to discuss PE and Sport as a way to improve our provisions.